-- Medeco deadbolts protects against bump, pry, and drill attacks.
+- Medeco deadbolts protect against bump, pry, and drill attacks.

 - 1” hardened steel bolt resists sawing and crowbar attacks.

 Without the right protection, many doors of homes and businesses are susceptible to being kicked in by thieves and other criminals.
-A great way to prevent these kinds of break-ins is to install a Tuff Strike high security strike plate on the jamb of your door.
-A strike plate is a metal plate affixed to a door jamb with an opening for the insertion the door lock bolt.
+A great way to prevent these kinds of break-ins is to install a Tuff Strike high-security strike plate on the jamb of your door.
+A strike plate is a metal plate affixed to a door jamb with an opening for the insertion of the door lock bolt.
 The strike plate helps prevent the door from being breached or kicked in.
-A typical strike plate uses only two standard size wood screws for anchoring which do not provide any real protection against burglars.
+A typical strike plate uses only two standard-size wood screws for anchoring which do not provide any real protection against burglars.

-High security strike plates are vastly stronger.
-These strike plates use extended steel screws to affix the plate to the door frame, which provide for much better stopping power over regular strike plates.
-In addition, high security strike plates use two four inch steel posts that insert deep inside the actual home structure.
+High-security strike plates are vastly stronger.
+These strike plates use extended steel screws to affix the plate to the door frame, which provides much better stopping power over regular strike plates.
+In addition, high-security strike plates use two four-inch steel posts that insert deep inside the actual home structure.
 By using better materials, longer screw anchors and reinforced metal posts high security strike plates afford superior strength and support for burglary prevention.
-Protect your home and family by installing a high security Tuff Strike strike plate into the frame of your door.
+Protect your home and family by installing a high-security Tuff Strike strike plate into the frame of your door.
 Contact your local locksmith today to get started.